 COVID-19 rapid response brief: Safe, temporary shelter for homeless populations during the pandemic

-Strategies include leasing vacant hotel rooms, repurposing public facilities like convention halls and recreation centers, and utilizing temporarily vacant dormitories and office space.
+Strategies to provide temporary shelter include leasing vacant hotel rooms, repurposing public facilities like convention halls and recreation centers, and utilizing temporarily vacant dormitories and office space.
 The purpose of this document is to provide information on where these strategies have been implemented, how they have been implemented, and some of the health implications to consider.